lpalbou/DigitalArticle/docs/architecture.md

 Digital Article implements a novel "article-first" notebook paradigm through careful orchestration of LLM services, code execution, and rich output capture.
 The architecture prioritizes user experience (optimistic updates, auto-retry) while maintaining extensibility and clear separation of concerns.

-The inclusion of well-designed CLI tools (`digital_article_cli`) demonstrates attention to developer experience—users can start the application from anywhere with automatic dependency and port management, reducing friction and setup errors.
+The CLI tools (`digitalarticle`) provide automatic dependency and port management, allowing users to start the application from any directory.

 The current implementation is suitable for single-user or small team deployment; production scaling would require containerized execution, database storage, and distributed LLM serving.